-Over the following pages we've put together a quick guide to the main species available, and those most beneficial to UK beef farmers.
+Over the following pages we've put together a quick guide to the main species available, and most beneficial to UK dairy farmers.

-Species Description Min germ temperature Seeds/kg CLOVER Clover fixes nitrogen in the soil (figures of 170-220kg and is therefore a very valuable species in efficient gr White Clover An absolute essential for any grazing livestock system.
-This perennial species provides 'free' nitrogen, which has been fixed from the atmosphere, and can feed companion grasses.
+Species Description Min germ temperature Seeds/kg CLOVER Clover fixes nitrogen in the soil (figures of 170-220k therefore a very valuable species in efficient grassla g N/ha/yr are achionnd management. evable) - and is White Clover An absolute essential for any grazing livestock system.
+This perennial species provides 'free' nitrogen, which has been fixed from the atmos- phere, and can feed companion grasses.
 Adding white clover to grassland can increase sward digestibility, especially in the summer period.
 It can also improve grass protein levels and trials have proved increase intakes on grass / clover swards compared to grass alone.
 9-10°C 1,500,000 Red Clover Red clover is a useful plant for lactating cows and can help boost milk production but should be avoided by pregnant and breeding animals.
 When well managed, red clover can persist for up to five years, fixing around 50 kg N/ha/annum more than white clover.
 Usually sown with Italian ryegrass in short-term leys, it can also be sown with perennial and hybrid grasses to extend the lifetime of a sward by helping to suppress weeds.
 Red clover is typically quicker to establish than white clover although not as long lasting or tolerant of poorer conditions/management.
 9-10°C 520,000